manassaloi/manassaloi.github.io/_posts/2016-05-04-the-ceo-next-door-elena.markdown

 3. Own your blowups and turn them into learning opportunities.
 Stay connected to your supporters as you undertake the Career Catapults.
 4. Conduct an annual CEO-readiness assessment looking at:
    + your mastery of Four CEO Genome Behaviors
+     + Decide with Conviction and Speed
+     + Practice Relentless Reliability
+     + Are Relationship Masters
+     + Are Proactive in Adapting to Changing Circumstances
    + your portfolio of experiences against typical CEO requirements
    + catapults that can help you accelerate your path